 Go back to basics

 Firewood isn’t cheap in the city, but if you have easy access to firewood – perhaps you know a builder, or live in an area where it’s easier to come by – why not install a slow-combustion stove?
-You don’t have to pay to run it, and they give off the most delicious heat – if you’re clever you can heat your whole house using nothing but a few logs per day.
+You don’t have to pay to run it, and it gives off the most delicious heat.
+If you’re clever you can heat your whole house using nothing but a few logs per day.

 Ask your energy provider for a better deal, or switch to a new one

 “If you’ve been with the same energy provider for a while, it’s always a good idea to call and ask them if they can give you a better deal,” says Mr Barnes.

 If not, compare electricity plans and switch to the best deal you can find.